PhD in Mechanical Engineering

 Qualifying Examination

-- limited to two attempts
+- Limited to two attempts

-- ME Subject Qualifying Examination
+- ME Qualifying Examination

 Dissertation Prospectus Defense

-- Within one year of becoming a candidate, the student is expected to present an oral dissertation proposal to the prospective dissertation committee and obtain approval for the written dissertation prospectus.
+- Within one year of becoming a candidate, the student is expected to present an oral dissertation proposal to the prospective Dissertation Committee and obtain approval for the written dissertation prospectus.

 Dissertation